Have you ever felt you were about to join a great webinar and wished your whole team was with you?

 - To save a frame from your video recording, move the playhead to the frame you want to capture, and then click the PNG button.
 The image will appear in your Recent Captures Tray.

-To save your webinar recording, click Share and then choose from popular sharing destinations like YouTube, Dropbox, and Google Drive.
-To save as an MP4 to your computer, choose the Share to File option.
+To save your webinar recording, click Share and then choose from popular social media and sharing destinations like YouTube, Dropbox, and Google Drive.
+To save your video files as MP4s to your computer, choose the Share to File option.

 - How to Capture Screen Images in Under a Minute